Size: on strainer bars

 After executing our research for almost five years and reviewing the X-rays, UV, Infrared, and Raking Light provided by the Williamstown Art Conservation Center in Massachusetts, we categorically believe that Farmhouse with Barn and Well is by the hand of Van Gogh, and provide evidence as such; The only significant contrast is a highly probable collaboration.

 Vincent engaged in collaborations with his friend and student Anton Kerssemakers while in Nuenen, Henri de Toulouse-Lautrec while in Paris, and Paul Signac in Pont de Clichy, near Asnières.
-He painted alongside several fellow artists, including his good friend while in Paris, Arnold Koning.
+He painted alongside several fellow artists, including Herman van der Weele in the Hague, Anthon van Rappard in Brabant, and his good friend while in Paris, Arnold Koning.

 There should be no question when preserving Vincent’s work, regardless of whether he painted the entire canvas or partially.
 The art world owes this to the gentle soul who gave us the joy of sunflowers despite his inner turmoil.